Jason Heyward Preview, Player Props: Dodgers vs. Diamondbacks

-On Monday, Jason Heyward (.333 slugging percentage in past 10 games, with no home runs) and the Los Angeles Dodgers face the Arizona Diamondbacks, whose starting pitcher will be Zac Gallen.
-First pitch is at 10:10 PM ET.
+Jason Heyward -- batting .304 in his past 10 games -- will be in action for the Los Angeles Dodgers versus the Arizona Diamondbacks, with Merrill Kelly on the mound, on August 29 at 10:10 PM ET.

-He had a hitless performance in his previous game (0-for-2) against the Red Sox.
+He strung together two hits (going 2-for-3 with a home run and two RBI) in his last appearance against the Diamondbacks.

 Jason Heyward Game Info & Props vs. the Diamondbacks